rlowrance/rlowrance.github.io/_posts/2021-04-16-organizing-files-for-a-project.md

 I want to keep track of everything I've shown external parties so that I will know exactly what others have seen and when they saw it.
 That's the purpose of the "output" folder .
 It contains a set of folders named with the the date I transmitted material to someone else and the name of the party that received the material.
 For example, a folder named "output/2021-04-01 bob smith" contains documents I sent to Bob Smith on April 1, 2021.
-I write the date in ISO format so that the folders in "output" sort by date sent.
+I write the date in YYYY-MM-DD format so that the folders in "output" sort by date sent.

 Each folder contains whatever was transmitted.
 When I'm being careful, the transmital document itself is in the folder.
 A typical transmital document is the email used send the document.
 If I send to someone more than once in a day, I append "a", "b", and so forth to the day number.
-The output folder typically gets built just as the project is starting, because it contains documents describing the project and those are most certainly sent to the client.
+The output folder typically gets built early in a project's life, because it contains documents describing the project and those are most certainly sent to the client.

 # The input folder